ChrisCuss/Lighthouse-Final-Project/README.md

 - **Client Profile:** Luxury hotels, upscale restaurants, and exclusive clubs seeking to offer premium experiences.
 - **Strategy Insight:** Developing exclusive product lines or experiences tailored for the luxury market can offer competitive advantages.

+## Technical Challenges and Solutions
+During the project, we encountered several technical challenges that required creative and effective solutions:

+- **Data Preprocessing Complexity**: Faced with a dataset full of missing values and outliers, I perfomed EDA and Data Cleaning techniques, ensuring a clean dataset for analysis.
+- **Determining the Optimal Number of Clusters**: The Elbow Method was instrumental in identifying the most appropriate number of clusters, balancing between too many segments and too few.
+- **High Dimensionality of Data**: Applied PCA to reduce the dataset to a more manageable size without significant loss of information, facilitating better visualization and interpretation of clusters.
+- **Integrating Domain Knowledge**: Worked closely with my colleague, Rick from Siempre Tequila to ensure that the segmentation was aligned with business goals and industry insights, making the results actionable.

 ## Conclusion:
 The segmentation enhances our understanding of the customer base, enabling targeted engagement to improve satisfaction, loyalty, and sales.